lhengen/hcPluginFramework/README.md

 Getting Started
 ---------------
-1) Open the CompositeApp.bpg file in Compilers\Delphi10.4\ compile and run.
+1) Open the CompositeApp.groupproj file in Compilers\Delphi10.4\ compile and run.

 You may wish to delete the DPROJ file and have the IDE re-create it, depending on the version of Delphi you're using.